 - …and many more

-Our secret sauce, we’re convening decision-makers to drive change.
-This year alone, we’ve held more than 40 off-the-record virtual roundtables with over 1,700 expert participants.
+Our secret sauce, we convene decision-makers to drive change.
+Last year alone, we held more than 40 off-the-record virtual roundtables with over 1,700 expert participants.

 - Government officials (Members of Congress, Secretaries of State)